NotAShelf/NotAShelf/templates/README-1.md

   sending a friend request to `@notashelf` I'm also available on Matrix, though downtimes may occur on my homeserver...
-- 🎲 Fun fact: I have entered the world of Linux, programming and OSS through a lengthy misadventure back in 2018 that involved a Linux VPS, a large-scale Minecraft server and an imminent crisis.
-I have been passionate about Linux and programming ever since.
+- 🎲 Fun fact: I have entered the world of Linux, programming and OSS through a lengthy misadventure back in 2018 that involved a Linux VPS, a large Minecraft server and an imminent crisis that I found myself in.
+I have been passionate about Linux, FOSS and programming ever since.

 Ever since my introduction to the world of FOSS and the Linux ecosystem in the late 2010s, I have been deeply passionate about **operating systems**,